 The owners began restoration, but unfortunately (or not so unfortunately) the banks made some mistakes and the economy stumbled.
 Lack of funds brought progress to a halt.
 The story could end there.
 An abandoned house looking out over the sea from behind locked gates, suggestive of a fairy tale or a tale of horror.

 But the real story doesn’t just end there.
 Unable to make progress with the house, the owners came to an agreement with three local men.
 In return for making sure the house doesn’t go the same way as Sleeping Beauty’s palace, they can use the land and ruined building.

-They planted the vines, bought the bottles and got a small machine (pictured below) to insert the corks into the bottles.
+They planted the vines, bought the bottles and got a small machine to insert the corks into the bottles.
 A new village vintage was born.
 A local painter designed the labels.
 They’re now contemplating using the ground floor as an art gallery of his work.

 It’s the sort of place you need to know a person who knows a person to get a private informal tour.
 If you only speak English, then it helps to have someone who can translate the enthusiastic explanations for you.
-Otherwise you miss out on the stories.
+Otherwise, you miss out on the stories.
 You don’t learn they initially store the white wine in a metal container; the red goes straight into the wooden barrels.
 You miss the joke about not tasting cheese before trying the wine because the wine speaks for itself.
-You don’t miss the pride.
+You can’t miss the pride.

 The hard work bottled and stacked.
 I’ve tasted the results and they’ve the right to be proud.wine